isomerpages/enterprisesg-fha/pages/Honey Land International Pte Ltd.md

 		</div>
 		<div style="flex: 1 1 58%; display: block; margin-left: 3px" class="card-sgds">
 			<h4 style="text-transform: uppercase; color: black;"><b>Honey-Land International Pte Ltd</b></h4>
 			<p>Established in 1993, we are a Food Service Distributor specialising in beverages.
-With an extensive range of products in our portfolio, we assist clients in creating beverage solutions, encompassing a myriad of drink applications.</p>
+With an extensive range of products in our portfolio, we help clients create beverage solutions, encompassing a myriad of drink applications.</p>
 			<p><a target="_blank" href="https://www.honeylandintl.com">www.honeylandintl.com</a></p>
 		</div>
 	</div>